horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/README.md

 ---
 ## Part 2 – Automation Using **Ansible**
 #### Phase 1
-- Create a Linux VM on your local machine or the Cloud.
+- Task: Create a Linux VM on your local machine or the Cloud.
    I Created Both:
    - I already use Orcale VM on my local macine
    - And Created Linux VM on cloud (**AWS**)